pluralsh/documentation/pages/adding-new-application/getting-started-with-runbooks/index.md

+---
-# Getting Started With Runbooks
+title: Getting Started With Runbooks
+---

 Plural Runbooks are meant to be installed alongside your open source applications and serve as interactive tutorials for how to perform common maintenance tasks.&#x20;